-4. How realistic is it to share a shipping container?
+4. How realistic is it to share a shipping container to Hawaii?

-So, another way to save money on shipping your household goods to the islands, besides using a freight forwarder, would be to share a container with someone else needing to also ship stuff to Hawaii.
-This allows you to split the cost of shipping as long as the company you choose charges for space (the size of your container) and not weight.
-Yes, it’s realistic and is actually a commonly used way to cut costs on shipping.
+So, another way to save money on shipping your household goods to Hawaii, besides using freight shipping, would be to share a shipping container with someone else to save money on the cost of shipping to Hawaii..
+This allows you to split the cost of shipping as long as the company you choose charges for space (the size of your shipping container) and not weight.
+Yes, it’s realistic and is actually a commonly used way to cut costs on shipping to Hawaii.

 You can accomplish this a couple of different ways:

 - Ask people you know and trust if they happen to know anybody moving to Hawaii.
-Maybe your friend has a friend moving out here and you guys can arrange to share a container.
+Maybe your friend has a friend moving out here and you guys can arrange to share a container to Hawaii.